Attach your Ubuntu Pro subscription

 The following instructions explain how to attach your subscription to your Ubuntu systems.

-$ sudo apt update $ sudo apt install ubuntu-advantage-tools
+sudo apt update sudo apt install ubuntu-advantage-tools

-Step 2: Attaching your subscription
+Step 2: Attach your subscription

-The Ubuntu One account functions as a single-sign-on, so once logged in we can go straight to the Ubuntu Advantage dashboard at ubuntu.com/advantage.
-Then click on the ‘Machines’ column in the Your Paid Subscriptions table to reveal your token.
+The Ubuntu One account functions as a single-sign-on (SSO), so once logged in we can go straight to the Ubuntu Pro dashboard at ubuntu.com/pro.
+Then click on the ‘Machines’ column in the ‘Your Paid Subscriptions’ table to reveal your token.

-Note that Extended Security Maintenance and Livepatch will auto-enable once your token has been attached to your machine.
+Note that Extended Security Maintenance (ESM) and Livepatch will auto-enable once your token has been attached to your machine.

 After attaching the Pro Client with your token you can also use the Pro Client to activate most of the Ubuntu Pro services, including Livepatch, FIPS, and the CIS Benchmark tool.

 For more information about the Ubuntu Pro Client, you can read our documentation.